Dallas Holocaust and Human Rights Museum: Dimensions in Testimony Theater

 The Museum features a permanent interactive exhibition called Dimensions in Testimony, implemented by the USC Shoah Foundation.
 The Dimensions in Testimony Theater uses 3D holographic technology and artificial intelligence to present genocide survivors answering questions about their experiences long after they are gone.
 Visitors can interact with Survivors as if they are in the room with them.

-Max Glauben, 91 years old at the time, a Holocaust survivor and one of the original founders of the Museum, was filmed by the USC Shoah Foundation in 2018 using a 360-degree, 18-camera and green screen setup.
+Max Glauben, one of the original founders of the Museum, was filmed by the USC Shoah Foundation in 2018 using a 360-degree, 18-camera and green screen setup.
 Glauben, who survived the Warsaw Ghetto as a child and was orphaned at 13 while in the Budzyn Labor Camp, was asked more than 1,000 questions about his life for his holographic projection.
 He is one of the featured Holocaust survivors with whom visitors interact in the Dimensions in Testimony Theater.
-Glauben was named Texan of the Year in December 2019 by The Dallas Morning News.
-Glauben died at the age of 94, on April 28, 2022, which is also Holocaust Remembrance Day.

 Design and Architecture

 The Museum was designed from the inside out with the help of Dr. Michael Berenbaum, former project director of the U.S. Holocaust Memorial Museum.
 The Museum's façade is designed to blend with the historic brick masonry architecture of the historic West End while also standing out by using a large band of copper cladding around the outside of the building.
 Over time, the copper will age and develop a patina, reflecting the importance of perseverance and weathering the storm.
-OMNIPLAN was the architect, and Seattle-based Pacific Studio fabricated and assembled the core exhibition components.
+OMNIPLAN was the architect, Texas based Datum Engineers, Inc. were the structural engineering team and Seattle-based Pacific Studio fabricated and assembled the core exhibition components.
 The Museum will now be able to accommodate over 200,000 visitors a year.
 Half of this number are anticipated to be students.